trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

 ```

 ### Normalize
-From EDA, it is known the scales and range of each predictor variable is relatively similar.
+From EDA, it is known the scales and range of each predictor variable are relatively similar.
 For this reason, it may not be necessary to normalize the predictors before fitting a model.
-Normalizatoin may later be considerd when exploring models.
+Normalization may later be considered when exploring models.

 ## Model
 *Note: Model building took place in R*